More than Just Talk: The Purpose and Benefits of Meetings

 We’re huge believers in the power of talking about how we’re doing.
 Fact is, most performance problems and conflicts can be solved through timely and well-structured conversations.
 At Ninety, everyone participates in what we call a weekly 1-on-1.
 As a work-from-anywhere company, we find that we’re well connected across the organization when everyone participates in a Weekly Team Meeting with their team and a weekly 1-on-1 with their team leader.

 Speaking of meetings, one of the things we don’t believe in is annual reviews.
-Why let all that time go by to formally share thoughts on how the year went?
+Why let all that time go by before you formally share thoughts on how the year went?
 Instead, we strongly encourage having quarterly 1-on-1s.
 At Ninety, we leverage a 1-on-1 agenda for two-way conversations where the leader and their team member take turns talking about how they believe each of them is doing in terms of the core agreements associated with their respective functions.

 Here are some tips for giving effective feedback:

-• Acknowledge what’s happened and realize you don’t know the entire story
+- Acknowledge what’s happened and realize you don’t know the entire story.

-• Appreciate what the person did well and communicate it to them sincerely
+- Appreciate what the person did well and communicate it to them sincerely.

-• Establish a guiding value or shared commitment that warrants a change in behavior
+- Establish a guiding value or shared commitment that warrants a change in behavior.

-• Discuss alternative behaviors — be specific
+- Discuss alternative behaviors — be specific.

-Bottom line: all issues can be solved through conversations.
+Bottom line: All Issues can be solved through conversations.

 Meeting Purpose #4: Goal Setting

-Our quarterly and annual meetings always include a section dedicated to setting goals.
+Our Quarterly and Annual meetings always include a section dedicated to setting goals.
 We do this at the Senior Leadership Team level, the department level, and the team level.
-Goals are almost always aligned and supportive of the vision laid out and shared with an entire company.
-At Ninety, we use the Vision tool to document our Vision, our Goals, and the Strengths, Weaknesses, Opportunities, and Threats (SWOT) that relate to our aspirations.
+Goals are almost always aligned and supportive of the Vision laid out and shared with an entire company.
+At Ninety, we use the Vision tool to document our Vision, our goals, and the strengths, weaknesses, opportunities, and threats (SWOT) that relate to our aspirations.

-laptop with ninety's vision tool displayedThe Vision tool helps present the roadmap for what we hope to accomplish, how to get there, and all the challenges and opportunities that arise along the way.
-It fosters alignment, eliminates ambiguity, and presents a true North Star (it’s really a constellation, but we suspect you get the imagery) for any organization.
+The Vision tool helps present the road map for what we hope to accomplish, how to get there, and all the challenges and opportunities that arise along the way.
+It fosters alignment, eliminates ambiguity, and presents a true Northern Constellation for any organization.

 We encourage you to dig a little deeper and see how we conduct Vision and Goal Setting Sessions to inform what’s represented in the Vision tool.